Language development in children at 5-8 years: early literacy and language sounds

 From 4-8 years, children get much better at telling stories.
 Your child’s stories are probably longer and more detailed.
 The stories might be made up, or about things that have actually happened.
 They might have a theme, character or plot and contain actions and events in a logical sequence – for example, ‘The boat sank, so everybody had to swim to the beach’.

-It’ll be easier to work out who your child is talking about when he’s telling a story, and how the events in his stories fit together.
+As your child keeps learning and practising language, her storytelling will improve.
+It’ll be easier to work out who your child is talking about when she’s telling a story, and how the events in her stories fit together.